 When teenagers have a lot going on – be it exams or drama in their social circle – they need a space to relax and chill out.
 Their bedroom should be their safe space, so make it cosy.
 Some nice cushions and fairy lights, or a comfy chair or big beanbag in front of the window where they can sit on their phone, will give it a calm, homely feel.
 A cosy but cool feel will also make their bedroom a good place for them to relax with friends after school – you might not like the idea of a house filled with teenagers but at least you’ll know where they are!

 Allow for change

 Your child is still growing and their taste is going to change, so their bedroom needs to be versatile.
 Opt for modern neutral furniture, such as the Elkin range from Hammonds (available in cream and white) and highlight with colourful accessories, framed posters and soft furnishings that can be rearranged.

 If your child wants to go for something really outlandish then have one key area – such as a statement wall or item of furniture, so that updating it later down the line is not too much of a hassle.

 You might feel sad to be deconstructing a child’s bedroom – after all, you probably have fond memories of decorating it when they were born and reading them bedtime stories.
-You might even have warm and fuzzy feelings for the tantrums they used to throw when you tried to get them ready for bed now that they're in the distance past.
-Take comfort in the fact that decorating a teenager’s bedroom is a wonderful opportunity to get a glimpse of the adult they are going to become as they carve out a part of the family home as ‘theirs’.
+You might even have warm and fuzzy feelings for the tantrums they used to throw when you tried to get them ready for bed now that they're in the distant past.
+Take comfort in the fact that decorating a teenager’s bedroom is a wonderful opportunity to get a glimpse of the adult they are going to become as they carve out the part of the family home that's ‘theirs’.
 Understand their different needs and let them express themselves – within reason!
 The memories of the first bedroom they decorate themselves will stay with them for life, so be a part of it and help them find their personal style.

 Read our top ten rules of interior design